DirectoryTree/Bartender/README.md

 ### User Redirects & Flash Messaging

-If you would like to customize the behavior of the redirects and flash messages depending on the outcome of a OAuth callback, you can create your own `ProviderRedirector` implementation:
+If you would like to customize the behavior of the redirects of the default redirector and flash messages depending on the outcome of a OAuth callback, you can create your own `ProviderRedirector` implementation:

 ```php
 namespace App\Socialite;